Narita vs. Haneda (2026): Which Airport Should You Choose?

 Fares vary by your final destination.

-One-way Keisei Narita Sky Access Line (Access Express) fares from Narita Airport to::
+One-way Keisei Narita Sky Access Line (Access Express) fares from Narita Airport to:

-• Keisei-Ueno Station: about 65 mintues.
-1,240 yen
+• Keisei-Ueno Station: Approximately 65 minutes. ~1,270 yen

-• Oshiage Station: about 55 minutes.
-1,170 yen
+• Oshiage Station (Skytree): Approximately 55 minutes. ~1,190 yen

-• Higashi-Ginza Station: about 70 minutes.
-1,330 yen
+• Higashi-Ginza Station: Approximately 70 minutes. ~1,330 yen

-• Haneda Airport: about 105 minutes.
-1,800 yen
+• Haneda Airport: Approximately 105 minutes. ~1,800 yen

 Keisei Main Line (Limited Express)